Jim89/leachjim/content/page/cv.md

 _2012 – Present (including one year academic sabbatical, 2015-2016)_

-* Lead small teams gathering, preparing and modelling data on short, "fail fast" projects to quantify the opportunities and costs of using data science and analytics in day-to-day business processes.
+* Lead teams gathering, preparing and modelling data on short, "fail fast" projects to quantify the opportunities and costs of using data science and analytics in day-to-day business processes.

 * Implemented analytics and data science in everyday business processes with lightweight solutions as well as software/application development.

 * Wrote training for R, data visualisation (ggplot2), and reproducible analysis (RMarkdown, Git).
 Delivered to KPMG staff and students at the Imperial College Data Science Society.
 Guest speaker at the EARL Conference (Europe’s largest R conference).
 Increased the understanding and use of important data science topics and skills across the organisation.

+* Implemented machine learning algorithms to enable automated classification of risk-monitoring events for a major global investment bank.

 * Developed probabilistic simulations for the UK lottery provider.
-Quantified the potential financial outcomes and addressed the client’s key questions addressed within two weeks.
+Quantified the potential financial outcomes and addressed the client’s key questions.
 Facilitated important business and regulatory decisions.

 * Analysed trade, market and communications data for an international investigation into manipulation of foreign exchange rates through inter-bank collusion.
-Implemented machine learning algorithms and data mining techniques for anomaly detection.
+Implemented data mining techniques for anomaly detection.
 Worked closely with interdisciplinary teams.

-* Held individual responsibility for sections of work valued at hundreds of thousands of pounds, and delivered this work to an extremely high standard.
+* Held individual responsibility for significant sections of work, and delivered this work to an extremely high standard.

-* Presented results to C-Suite executives.
-Contributed results to regulatory reports which were used as a basis for institutional financial penalties and individual prosecutions.
+* Presented results to C-Suite executives and contributed results to reports which were used as a basis for major regulatory decisions (e.g. institutional financial penalties).

 * Maintained strong relationships with senior executives during a large project for a Tier 1 investment bank.
 Communicated clearly and effectively, and built solid relationships with stakeholders situated globally during difficult phases of the engagement.